damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 For a very large portion of users all of the above won't matter but there are environments which are highly restrictive.
 The package has a lot of configuration to make it easier to adjust to the environment but this can be a lot of work to get right.
-To this day we are working on making the package even more customizable.
-It is a process rather than a sprint.
+We are always working on making the package even more customizable while assuming the best possible defaults for users who don't need to customize.
+However, it is a process rather than a sprint.

 ### But you could have done X instead!

-One of the complaints we often hear is that the omnibus packages are a blasphemy and that we are breaking a number of "laws".
+One of the remarks we often hear is that the omnibus packages are a blasphemy and that we are breaking a number of "laws".

-We often get told that "You could have done it in another way".
+We often get told that "You could have done it in this better way".

-The list of usual suspects varies but there are some common ways that often get recommended.
+The list of the usual suspects varies but there are some common ways of shipping an application that often get recommended.

-We did consider the options so let's review some of the conclusions we have drawn.
+We are always evaluating the new options that become available.
+Let's take a look at a few of the options that we have already considered.

 #### Docker images